 A transfer direction1 given in respect of a person suffering from a mental disorder2 remanded in custody by a magistrates' court ('the accused')3 ceases to have effect on the expiration of the period of remand4 unless, on being brought before the magistrates' court, he is committed in custody for trial at the Crown Court5.
-However, if the magistrates' court is satisfied, on the written or oral evidence of the responsible clinician6, that the accused no longer requires treatment in hospital for mental disorder or that no effective treatment can be given in the hospital to which he has been
+However, if the magistrates' court is satisfied, on the written or oral evidence of the responsible clinician6, that the accused no longer requires treatment in hospital for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.